marian-schulz/ABC2M21/README.md

 primarily due to the intricacies of merging with the music21 framework.
 Certain features have been strategically repositioned owing to the challenges encountered during implementation.
 Be assured, these features are slated for seamless integration in the future.

+Note:
+* Consider this project as a Beta version, a preview.
+I reserve the right to refactor the code, and the API may not remain as is.
+Once I release version 1.0, it will stabilize accordingly.

 ## Setup
 ABC2M21 only requires the [music21](https://github.com/cuthbertLab/music21) Python library and python version >= 3.10